Skip to Main Content

 The Library’s Open Access Team can assist you in making the right publishing choice for your work if you are considering pursuing this route.
 Your options will depend on whether or not you have already published your book.

-Wellcome Trust's open access policy does, however, include monographs and book chapters.
-Funding is available for the cost of making monographs open and authors should apply directly to the Wellcome Trust for reimbursement of the costs.
+Wellcome Trust's open access policy includes monographs and book chapters.
+Funding is available for publishing open access and authors should apply directly to the Wellcome Trust for reimbursement of the costs.

 Below is a selection of tools to help you find open access publications.